-My name is Martha Hernandez and I am the Founder and CEO of madeBOS a mobile app that empowers users to drive and proactively manage their career development success through an individualized plan. madeBOS is changing lives.
+My name is Martha Hernandez and I am the Founder and CEO of madeBOS, a mobile app that empowers users to drive and proactively manage their career development success through an individualized plan. madeBOS is changing lives.
 Let me show you how it works.

 Meet Naomi.
-Naomi used the madeBOS app to take the talent and passion assessment where she learned that her analytical and problem-solving skills were a great fit for a career in programming. madeBOS helped Naomi learn about job market demand, cost, and compensation for best fit careers.
-Most importantly, the application also individualized a plan for her to take action a triggered potential influencers and employers.
+Naomi used the madeBOS app to take the talents and skills assessment where she learned that her analytical and problem-solving skills were a great fit for a career in programming. madeBOS helped Naomi learn about job requirements for best fit careers and individualized a plan for her to take action and showcasing her potential to company influencers and potential managers.
 Like Naomi, all madeBOS users now have the tools to work towards their dreams regardless of where they are currently in their careers.
 They followed the madeBOS plan and worked to make it become a reality.

-Prior to madeBOS I've personally and manually supported hundreds of people in getting a better career and better salary.
+Prior to madeBOS, I've personally and manually supported hundreds of people in getting a better career and better salary.
 What's really exciting about madeBOS is that it adds a layer of transparency to the process and for the first time, talent will be able to see from the start what it is that they need to do to get the job or the promotion while at the same time, employers will be able to make the right talent investment.

 I want people around the world to have the tools to take charge of their careers.
 Help us make madeBOS' vision come alive.
-Invest in madeBOS and join our mission in giving everyone a chance of a more fulfilling and more sustainable career.
+Invest in madeBOS and join our mission in giving everyone a change of a more fulfilling and more sustainable career.